Washington State Opportunity Scholarship (WSOS) 101

 - There is no “submit button.”
 Once you fill out every part of the application, you will get a confirmation email.
 Check your spam folder if you don’t see it right away.

-- The application takes about 30 minutes to complete if you have your essays prepared and your unofficial transcript and resume ready to upload.
+- The application takes about 30 minutes to complete if you have your essays prepared and your unofficial transcript ready to upload.

 - You can start the application, save progress, and return to complete it later up until the application deadline.